alexrf45/Kali-Custom-Docker/README.md

 [Docker Hub Image](https://hub.docker.com/repository/docker/fonalex45/project-repo-1)

-This is custom repo of kali docker images that save installation time and potential dependencies issues.
-I add to the images every so often as I discover more tools or find a better alias for a particular container.
-Please feel free to fork and modify to your liking.

-## Fully Tested on: Debian 11
+## Fully Tested on: Debian 11, Arch Linux

-## I highly recommend installing this on a lightweight Linux distro to reduce overall VM size.
-Less complexity = more time for fun!

 ##

-### UPDATE 2021-11-04:
+### UPDATE 2022-04-24:
- - Dockerfiles for each custom image are available.
+ - Full Kali Image and Kali base image are availiable.
+Dockerfile clean up complete.
+ - I have also included a function in the aliases file for quick spin up.
+It mounts to your pwd on the host for easier handling of files between container and host.

 ## Quick Start: